 1. Landfill Growth

-Not all garbage is safely tucked into a landfill.
-At least 10 percent of all plastics created have found their way into the oceans, creating enormous gyres where the non-biodegradable waste is more plentiful than plankton.
-Most of the pollution comes from poor waste management on land, but some is dumped by unscrupulous ocean liners.
-The plastics wreak havoc on marine environments, as animals ingest or become entangled in the waste.
+Most of the pollution comes from poor waste management on land.
+However some is dumped by unscrupulous ocean liners.
+The plastics wreak havoc on marine environments.
+That’s animals ingesting or becoming entangled in the waste like fish nets.